|Q.||Where do we direct questions/concerns?|

 |A.||The revised 2020-2021 academic calendar accounts for the Monday holidays with adjustments to the schedule to provide equitable time for Cohort A and B.|

 |Q.||Are the requirements the same whether a student is in the hybrid model or in the full remote model?
 For example, will they have the same testing requirements, grading, pass/fail, etc?|

 |A.||Yes, students in both full remote and hybrid will have the same testing requirements, attendance taken and grading / assessment.
 This year in all models, assessments will be given to have grades / standard based report cards completed.|

 Hybrid Model Learning: In Person Days

-|Q.||Will kids still be allowed to do recess, playground time?
+|Q.||Are kids allowed to have recess and playground time?
 (Elementary Level Only)|

 |A.||Separate cohorts of students will participate in recess in designated outdoor spaces.
 Physical distancing protocols and disinfecting of high touch playground surfaces will be ensured by school staff.|

 |Q.||On in-person days, are students allowed to interact with peers and classroom materials while social distancing?|

 |A.||Yes, students are able to interact with each other while maintaining social distancing.
 We are working to ensure that all students have their own set of materials for learning.
 When this is not possible, materials are disinfected between cohorts of students.|